Meamarian/EnergyTracer/README.md

 - **TRex traffic generation guide**
   Located in the `Trex_Traffic` folder.
-  Explains how to use the TRex traffic profile, how bursts are generated, how `--pps`, `--burst_us`, and `--distribute` work, and how to run the script from the TRex console.
+  Explains how to use the TRex traffic profile, how bursts are generated, and how to run the script from the TRex console.

 - **EnergyTracer run guide**
   Located in the EnergyTracer workflow folder or project root, depending on your layout.